undergrad-partner-school

 Overall, Texas Woman's University stands as a prominent institution in Texas, renowned for its commitment to providing quality education, fostering inclusivity, and empowering women.
 With its diverse academic programs and supportive community, TWU offers students a comprehensive educational experience that prepares them for successful careers and personal growth in their chosen fields.

-Texas Woman's University is a public university located in Denton, TX and set in a suburban environment.
-This institution follows a semester-based calendar.
-It has an acceptance rate of 94%.
-The freshman retention rate at Texas Woman's University is 73.8% and the six-year graduation rate is 44%.
+Located in Denton, TX, Texas Woman's University is a public university.
+It has an acceptance rate of 96%.
+The freshman retention rate at Texas Woman's University is 69.55% and the six-year graduation rate is 49%.

-To find out more about what Texas Woman's University has to offer to its students, read on for the latest data reported by this school.
+Learn more about what Texas Woman's University has to offer based on the most recent data this institution has reported.

 Quick Facts